 Ryanair Group:

 Passengers can carry a maximum of two spare lithium-ion batteries in carry-on baggage.
-Each individually protected to prevent short circuits.
+Each is individually protected to prevent short circuits.

 United Airlines: